 Design a specialization based on your goals and interests, such as tax analysis, systems thinking, or nonprofit accounting.

 Program Admission Considerations: A bachelor's degree or higher.

 General Admission Requirements: Completed online application and transcripts.
 Please note that the materials you are required to submit may vary depending on the academic program to which you apply.
 More information for international applicants.

 Whether you already hold an accounting degree or want to switch careers, our online master’s in accounting program can help you gain the capabilities and confidence to launch your future.
 This program’s capstone is a CPA preparatory and exam course, which will give you a jump-start toward earning the gold standard of industry credentials.
 Coursework in this program also explores specialized areas of accounting, including auditing, taxes, managerial accounting, and government/nonprofit accounting.

 Dr. Castaneda has worked in a number of countries in senior finance positions.
 He is currently a board member and treasurer for the Illinois Literacy Foundation and is also a member of Financial Executives International, AICPA, and the Illinois CPA Society.

 Salvador GonzalezContributing Faculty

 Dr. Gonzalez has 30 years of experience in executive accounting and management position.
 He is an expert on individual federal taxation and has represented individuals and small business owners before the IRS and various state revenue agencies.

-Graduates of the online MS in Accounting program will be prepared to:
+As a graduate of the MS in Accounting program, you will be prepared to:

 - Assess the impact of managerial decisions in organizational contexts using research techniques and results.